lmaftuleac/schnapps-core/README.md

 express.get('/return-A', MainController)

 ```
-Controllers can have initial handlers passed directly in constructor function
+Controllers can have handlers passed directly in constructor function

 ```javascript